arcus-azure/arcus.observability/docs/preview/03-Guidance/use-with-dotnet-and-functions.md

             builder.Services.AddLogging(loggingBuilder =>
             {
-                loggingBuilder.ClearProvidersExceptFunctionProviders();
                 loggingBuilder.AddSerilog(logger);
             });
         }
     }
 }
 ```

-> :bulb: Note that we are using `ClearProvidersExceptFunctionProviders` instead of `ClearProviders` given Azure Functions requires some logging providers to be available.

 Here is an example of how you can use ILogger to write multi-dimensional metrics with Arcus.
 If Serilog would not be setup correctly (see above), it would only report the metric without the dimensions.